 Named Scholarships

-Charles E. Callahan Education Scholarship
+Charles E Callahan Education Scholarship

 The Charles E. Callahan Educational Scholarship was established in memory of Charles E. Callahan, the first superintendent of the North Thurston School District.
 Mr. Callahan was passionate about providing quality education to all students and building a strong school district dedicated to educational excellence.
-The amount of this one-year scholarship is $2,500.
+The amount of this one-year scholarship is $2,500 to a graduating NTPS senior planning to attend post-secondary college or university, that shows both merit and demonstrates need.
 Preference is given to a student who is pursuing a career in the field of education.
+(VALUE = $2500)

 Frank Parker Memorial Scholarship